jay3332/js-cord/README.md

 // currently, we haven't decided this yet
 ```
 ## Ending it off
-Currently, we don't have a support server - consider reading our [docs](https://jay3332.github.io/js-cord/) for reference
+You can join our [support server](https://discord.gg/R6pY3FWh3A) for help - or consider reading our [docs](https://jay3332.github.io/js-cord/) for reference.
 You can also take a look at the [examples folder](https://github.com/jay3332/js-cord/tree/master/examples) for examples using js-cord.
 ## Credits
 #### Developers